 All the info you need directly on your prospect’s LinkedIn profile (and in the CRM)

-Leadjet ensures you can find everything you need in one place.
-Having your prospect’s information directly on their Linkedin profile page eliminates the back-and-forth between LinkedIn and your CRM, saving you time.
+Surfe ensures you can find everything you need in one place.
+Having your prospect’s information directly on their LinkedIn profile page eliminates the back-and-forth between LinkedIn and your CRM, saving you time.

-With Leadjet, whenever a salesperson has added a lead into the company’s CRM, the name of the prospect will be highlighted in purple on LinkedIn.
+With Surfe, whenever a salesperson has added a lead into the company’s CRM, the name of the prospect will be highlighted in blue on LinkedIn.
 This way, the entire team can view it, and other salespeople won’t double contact the same prospect.
 This ensures there won’t be any awkward double-messaging, which can project an air of unprofessionalism.

 But when does automation go too far?
-Leadjet helps companies like Havr to find the right balance between automation and personalization which leads to increased reply rates.
+Surfe helps companies like Havr to find the right balance between automation and personalization which leads to increased reply rates.

 How much automation is just enough?
 When does personalization become a key step?